pbxforce/linux-desktop-entry/README.md

 # linux-desktop-entry
 A simple Bash script to create desktop entry for applicaiton in Linux environment.
+Please keep in mind that this script does not escalate privileges to run application.
+To run application from desktop entry with sudo privileges, you might need to use 'pkexec' or make an entry in the '/etc/sudoers' file with specific Username and Executable file path.

 There are two script files in the repository.
-Both files functunality is similar and require SUDO privileges to work.
+Both files functunality is similar but input methods are different.

 _**desktop_entry_arg.sh**_: It takes Command line arguments.
 Syntax is:

-    sudo bash desktop_entry_arg.sh <set-entry-name> <executable-file-absolute-path> <favicon-file-absolute-path> <system-username>
+    bash desktop_entry_arg.sh <set-entry-name> <executable-file-absolute-path> <favicon-file-absolute-path>

 _**desktop_entry_inp.sh**_: It takes user inputs.
 Syntax is:

-    sudo bash desktop_entry_inp.sh
+    bash desktop_entry_inp.sh

 Provide input as required by the script.